angular/angular/aio/content/guide/ngmodule-faq.md

 This is an entirely different `UserService` instance than the app-wide singleton version that Angular injected in one of the eagerly loaded components.

-This scenario causes your app to create a new instance every time, instead of using the singleton.
+This scenario causes your application to create a new instance every time, instead of using the singleton.
 <!--KW--What does this cause?
 I wasn't able to get the suggestion of this to work from
 the current FAQ:
 To demonstrate, run the <live-example name="ngmodule">live example</live-example>.